What Is The Best Way To Wash Walls Before Painting?

 Q: What is the best way to wash the walls before painting?

 A: Washing your walls is an important step in the painting process.
 If it isn’t done properly or done at all, it can negatively impact your final paint job because paint cannot adequately adhere to a dirty surface.

 Over time, your walls can get covered in dust, dirt, and grime.
 To ensure that paint adheres to your wall for a perfect, lasting finish, clean your walls.
 Fortunately, cleaning your walls before painting is easier than you might think.

 Next, you will dust and wash the walls.
 You can dust using a vacuum cleaner or microfiber cloth.
-Then just wash the walls with a damp sponge and allow them to dry.
+Then wash the walls with a damp sponge and allow them to dry.
 Wash your walls from the bottom up using a nonabrasive sponge.
-Work in small areas, washing and then using a soft, clean towel to remove excess moisture.
+Work in small areas, wash and then use a soft, clean towel to remove excess moisture.
 Pay particular attention to the middle of your walls, as this is where you will find most marks and stains.
 Aim to wash an entire wall in one session, using the same technique.

 What are safe chemicals to use when cleaning walls for painting?

 Before you paint a wall in your home, you’ll need to scrub the surface to remove any dirt or debris.
 Often, homeowners make the mistake of using harsh substances that cause permanent damage to the wall.
 When it comes to painting prep, you often don’t need strong chemicals at all.